-If you are using sushi rice, wash the rice in a bowl with cold water, drain it, and rinse it again in fresh cold water until it runs clear.
+If you are using sushi rice, wash it in a bowl with cold water, drain it, and rinse it again in fresh cold water until it runs clear.
 In a saucepan, combine the rice with water.
-Put on the stove and bring to the boil.
+Put on the stove and bring to a boil.
 Once it starts boiling, reduce the heat to a simmer and put the lid on.
 Cook for around 15 minutes.
 Make the sushi vinegar by mixing rice vinegar, brown sugar, and a pinch of salt (you can omit this step, especially if you are not using sushi rice).
 Then remove the saucepan from the stove, add the sushi vinegar and let the rice rest (with the lid on) for 10 minutes.

 3. Slice the veggies

-Slice the radishes, red cabbage, rinse the edamame beans (if using frozen) under warm water.
+Slice the radishes, red cabbage, rinse the edamame beans (if frozen) under warm water.
 Dice the mango into small pieces, and slice the avocado.

 4. Cook the tofu

 While the rice is cooking, prepare the tofu.
 Here I used extra-firm tofu.
-Drain the tofu, place it on a clean towel and press it to soak up some of the moisture.
+Drain the tofu, place it on a clean towel and press it to soak up some moisture.
 Dice into small ½ inch cubes.
 In a small bowl, combine the soy sauce, grated ginger, garlic, and chili flakes.
 Toss in the tofu and let it rest for a few minutes.

 Pour a little sesame oil (or any other vegetable oil) into a frying pan over medium-high heat.
 When hot, add the marinated tofu cubes, cook on each side until crispy and slightly brown around the edges.

 This is the fun part!
-When the rice has cooled down a little, divide it between the 2 bowls and create a basic layer, then add the red cabbage, radish, pickled cucumber slices, edamame beans, mango, creamy avocado slices, and top it with sesame seeds, green onion slices, and fresh chili.
+When the rice has cooled down a little, divide it between the two bowls and create a basic layer, then add the red cabbage, radish, pickled cucumber slices, edamame beans, mango, creamy avocado slices, and top it with sesame seeds, green onion slices, and fresh chili.
 Drizzle with soy sauce (or any other sauce you like) and enjoy!

 How to meal prep and store